IkbelBenAbdessamad/SpringData_Batch_Elasticsearch_Kibana/README.md

 # SpringData_Batch_Elasticsearch_Kibana
 Import Relational Database Data to Elasticsearch (v6.2.2) with Spring Batch using Spring data and analyze the index with Kibana (v6.2.2).
+## Demo
 ![github1](https://user-images.githubusercontent.com/42076893/44484374-ecc7a680-a64d-11e8-8dbd-b08b85514366.png)
 ![github2](https://user-images.githubusercontent.com/42076893/44484782-fe5d7e00-a64e-11e8-8bb3-a4b2ebf6830d.png)
-## Demo GIF
+ ### Gif Demo
 file:///C:/Users/asus/Downloads/Demo.gif

 ## Project description

 Recently my internship manager ask me to transfer a large amount of data from a relational database to the NoSQL database that is
-Elasticsearch in order to take advantage of its famous fast searching capabilities ( Kibana v6.2.2).
+Elasticsearch in order to take advantage of its famous fast searching capabilities .

 Elasticsearch is part of the ELK stack that is released and maintained by Elastic.co The abbreviation ELK stand for Elasticsearch, Logstash, and Kibana.